julien-lange/asynchronous-subtyping/README.md

 ## Requirements:

-You will need [GHC](https://www.haskell.org/platform/) and [GraphViz (dot)](https://www.graphviz.org/) installed on your machine (the last one is only required to generate graphs).
+You will need [ghc](https://www.haskell.org/platform/) and [GraphViz (dot)](https://www.graphviz.org/) installed on your machine (the last one is only required to generate graphs).

-Depending on your setup, you might need to extra Haskell packages (GHC and Google will help you figure these out and you can install them with `cabal`).
+Depending on your setup, you might need to install extra Haskell packages (GHC's complaints will help you figure these out and you can install them with `cabal`).

 ## Compiling and running the tool